 Orange ladybird larvae (Halyzia sedecimguttata)

-A dirty cream colour, streaked with primrose yellow and marked with a regular display of black spots.
+While most ladybirds and their larvae eat aphids, some feed on mildew on leaves.
+Orange ladybird larvae is a dirty cream colour, streaked with primrose yellow and marked with a regular display of black spots.
 It grazes on the mildew from leaves, especially those on sycamore trees.
 15mm long.

 22-spot ladybird larvae (Pysllobora vigintiduopunctata)